-Note: You can enter a default route by using the route of 0.0.0.0 and mask of 0.0.0.0.
+Note: Enter a default route by using the route of 0.0.0.0 and mask of 0.0.0.0.

 Note: Static routes take priority over any actual routes that exist on the network.

 The fifth field references where the call path mapping should continue.
 This is typically the far-end router's LAN IP address.